These rule sets have been updated to work with define.xml 2.1.

 Validation rules for CDISC standards need to be transparent.
 This means that users have the right to be able to see exactly how the validation rules were implemented.

 The currently known implementations do not fulfill this requirement.
-They are only available as a text description (which even is, unfortunately, very often confusing), and it is unknown how they have been implemented.
+They are only available as a text description (which even is, unfortunately, very often confusing), and it is hidden how they have been implemented.

 Also read our article "A critical view on the FDA and PMDA SDTM validation rules".